BarbeRousseLibre/hermessenger/README.md

 - Logged mail are having all datas from the request, plus a bool (true|false) showing if a copy/receipt was asked from the client.

+- Honey-pot trap.

 ## Missing features before first release

-- A honey-pot for protection against smartest bot and AI, invisible to real user / client.

 - Adding TOML support and removes from src/var/variables.php anything that could lead administators to break code by accident, making Hermessenger easier to setup and tweak around.

 - A nicer way to exit if something goes wrong, specially for the honey-pot feature: Hermessenger should return as a response the same as it would for a legitimate user to fool it even more.

-About : When achieve, Hermessenger will be considered secure, working and tested for most scenario.
+About: When achieve, Hermessenger will be considered secure, working and tested for most scenario.
 It will be considered by me as ready for production use.

 ## Things to do before first release